 Take low-light photos with Night mode

 iPhone 11 and iPhone 11 Pro turn on Night mode automatically when the camera detects low-light situations.
 The Night mode icon at the top of the display turns yellow when the feature is active.

-Depending on how dark the scene is, your iPhone might take a Night mode photo quickly, or it might extend the shutter time for several seconds.
+Depending on how dark the scene is, your iPhone might take a Night mode photo quickly, or it might take several seconds.
 A number appears next to the Night mode icon to indicate how long the shot will take.

 Night mode is available when you use the 1x camera.

 How to turn on Live Photos and flash

 When your iPhone is in Night mode, Live Photos and the flash aren't active.
 You can turn these features on manually.
 Note that turning on Live Photos or the flash deactivates Night mode.

 To turn on Live Photos, tap the Live Photos button at the top of the screen.
 Tap it again and your camera returns to Night mode if you're still in a low-light situation.